oliverturner/blog/src/pages/posts/mqs-in-js.md

 };
 ```

-The exported value includes the purely numeric `breakpoints` plus `customMedia`,
-a map of named media queries that share the same keys and values:
+The exported value now includes `customMedia`, a map of `mediaQueryString`s derived from the keys and values of `breakpoints`:

 ```js
 {